Sheepybloke2-0/LED-Lux_team06/How_to_run.md

 connected XBee radios.
 You can also do a range test, analyze the spectrum sent, and recover a broke XBee radio.
 ## Using the LED Driver
+The LED driver is an Arduino shield connected to the Arduino via an I2C interface.
+Genarally, there are three functions used when working with the driver: `I2CWRITE2BYTES`, `I2CWRITE6BYTES`, and `I2CREAD`.
+The functions are generally structured as so:
+`write_function(ADDRESS, OFFSET, (DATA))`, with the amount of data being sent equal to the number of bytes.
+The read function generally is `var = read_function(ADDRESS, READ_VALUE)` To write to all the different channels at once, use the `I2CWRITE6BYTES` to send six different bytes to the `INTENSITY_RGB` registers, one for each of the three channels.
+For this project, two of the channels were used: the Red channel and the Green channel.
+The red was used to change the cool LEDs, while the green channel was used to change the warm.
+Those offsets are `INTENSITY_RED` and `INTENSITY_GREEN`.
+To change a single channel, use `I2I2CWRITE2BYTES`, which cna also be used to change the brightness, offset `DIMMINGLEVEL`.
+The intesities range from 0x000 to 0xFFF.